-- d.
+d.
 Mechanical Penthouses.
-Uninhabitable mechanical penthouses will be permitted above the Base Height to a maximum height of 65 feet, provided that such penthouses are set back a minimum of 15 feet from any exposed face of the buildings, unless such penthouses are architecturally integrated into the building façade design. - e.
-Sloping Roofs.
-(45 degrees/1:1 pitch or flatter) shall be permitted up to a maximum height of 60 feet, measured to the top of the sloping roof.
+Uninhabitable mechanical penthouses will be permitted above the Base Height to a maximum height of 65 feet, provided that such penthouses are set back a minimum of 25-15 feet from any exposed face of the buildings-and are

+- out of the pedestrian's view, unless such penthouses are architecturally integrated into the building façade design. - e.
+Sloping Roofs (45 degrees/1:1 pitch or flatter) shall be permitted up to a maximum height of 60 feet, measured to the top of the sloping roof.
 For projects not eligible for the Additional Height, street wall heights shall not exceed the base height limit of 55 feet. - f.
 Visual Impact Study.
 Any site that is located where the east-west street does not cross Pacific Avenue (sites with frontage on Locust, Church, Walnut, Lincoln, Soquel, Elm and Maple Streets) must prepare a visual impact study to determine how the proposed building would be viewed from the east-west street from a pedestrian eye-level.